Birth Defects in Children

 But ultrasound is not 100% accurate.
 Some babies with birth defects may look the same

-Alpha-fetoprotein.
-This blood test measures the levels of alpha-fetoprotein (AFP).
-This is a protein
+This blood test measures the levels of a protein called AFP that is released by the

-released by the developing baby’s liver and found in the mother's blood.
-AFP is sometimes called MSAFP (maternal
+baby’s liver and is found in the mother's blood.
+AFP is sometimes called maternal

-serum AFP).
-AFP screening may be one part of a 2-, 3-, or 4-part
+serum AFP (MSAFP).
+AFP screening may be one part of a 2-, 3-, or 4-part screening,

-Estriol.
-Estriol is a hormone made by the placenta and by the fetal liver and adrenal glands.
+- Estriol.
+This is a hormone made by the placenta, and by the baby’s liver and adrenal glands.

-Low levels may mean the fetus has Down syndrome.
+Low levels may mean the baby has Down syndrome.

-the area at the back of the fetal neck may mean an increased risk for Down syndrome
+the area at the back of the baby’s neck may mean an increased risk for Down syndrome

 or other chromosome problems.

-Amniocentesis.
-This test takes a small sample of the amniotic fluid that surrounds the fetus.
+This test takes a small sample of the amniotic fluid that surrounds the baby.
 The

 sample is used to diagnose chromosome problems and open neural tube defects such as

 spina bifida.
-Testing can be done for other genetic defects and disorders, depending
+Testing can be done for other genetic defects and disorders.
+This depends

-Ultrasound.
-This is a test that uses high-frequency sound waves to create an image of the internal
+This is a test that uses sound waves to create an image of the internal organs.
+Some

 called DNA that comes from the placenta.
-This DNA is the same as the fetus’ DNA.
+This DNA is the same as the baby’s DNA.
 The

 lab looks for chromosome problems such as trisomy 13, trisomy 18, and trisomy 21.